Call Mon-Sun:

 Zoloft Tapering and Pregnancy

 Zoloft increases birth defects and stillbirths in animals, according to clinical trials discussed in the FDA drug labeling information.4 It is something of a tragedy that Zoloft is still legal for prescribing to women of childbearing age, whether the woman is pregnant or not.
-However, a woman taking Zoloft who is planning on becoming pregnant may opt for trying to quit Zoloft as a self-directed precaution. before getting pregnant.
+However, a woman taking Zoloft who is planning on becoming pregnant may opt for tapering off as a precaution before getting pregnant.

 WARNING: Both the FDA and the CDC caution against Zoloft use during pregnancy, due to potential birth defects that the drug may cause.5,6,8,18,23